Thursday, December 17, 9 p.m.

 Chicago’s Music of the Baroque orchestra and choir present great works of composers like Giovanni Gabrieli, Johann Sebastian Bach, Francis Poulenc, Samuel Scheidt, and John Tavener among others.

 A Festival of Nine Lessons and Carols LIVE from Cambridge, England

 Hosted by Michael Barone, this is a live music and spoken-word broadcast from the chapel of King’s College in Cambridge, England.
 The 30-voice King’s College Choir performs the Festival of Nine Lessons and Carols service of Biblical readings and music.

 A Chanticleer Christmas

-A celebration of the season as told through the glorious voices of Chanticleer, the twelve-voice San Francisco-based men’s choir.
-The program spans the globe and the centuries, from England in the 14th century to new arrangements of classic and contemporary carols.
+A one-hour celebration of the season as told through the glorious voices of Chanticleer, the 12-voice San Francisco-based men’s choir.
+The program spans the globe and the centuries – from England in the 1300s to new arrangements of classic and contemporary carols.

 Harmonia: In Italia: A Renaissance Christmas